Welcome to the Okaloosa STEMM Academy

 We have visiting speakers each week from the fields of engineering, aviation (both military and commercial), combat, and many more to numerous to list.
 Students get a capsule insight into the various fields to whet their interests for their own future.

-The Okaloosa STEMM Academy has made great strides in its first year in operation.
+The Okaloosa STEMM Academy has made great strides since its first year in operation.
 The Okaloosa School Board, various grants, tireless volunteers, and generous sponsors have made this possible.
 Many thanks to each and every one for supporting STEM education and the Okaloosa STEMM Academy.

 Just to name a few . . .